-While I was at work yesterday The Squirrel destroyed part of my expensive new bird feeder.
+While I was at work yesterday The Squirrel destroyed part of my new expensive bird feeder.

 I bought it because the squirrels had eaten my old wooden ground feeder and gnawed its wire pigeon-proof cover into sharp thin tines.
 The new feeder is all metal and has a spring-loaded perch so that when a heavy bird (pigeon) or a squirrel stands on it the cover closes and hides the bird seed.